Politics of Alberta: Federal

 The Canadian Alliance merged with the Progressive Conservative Party to form today's Conservative Party of Canada.
 The Conservatives' former leader and ex–Prime Minister Stephen Harper, moved to Alberta in the 1980s and represented a Calgary riding; Rona Ambrose, the party's interim leader and Leader of the Opposition (2015–17), is also an Albertan.

-Alberta elected no Liberal 1958-1963, 1965-1968, 1972-1993, 2006-2015, 2019 to present.
-In those years Liberals were in power 1965-1968, 1972-1979, 1980-1984, 1993 to 2006, 2019 to the present.
-In those five periods, a total of 31 years, Alberta did not have direct representation in the federal cabinet.
+Alberta elected no Liberal MP 1958–1963, 1965–1968, 1972–1993, 2006–2015, 2019 to 2021.
+In 2021 it elected one in Edmonton and one in Calgary.
+In 2021 it received 15.5 percent of the Alberta votes so was proportionally due five seats in that province.
+In those years when Alberta had no Liberal MPs, Liberals were in power 1965–1968, 1972–1979, 1980–1984, 1993 to 2006 and 2019 to the present.
+In almost all of those five periods, for a total of 31 years, Alberta did not have direct representation in the federal cabinet.
 This included the years when PM Pierre Trudeau tried to create a National Energy Program.
 It failed.
 To this day, Canada is one of only a few major countries without a national energy plan.

+The CCF never did elect an MP in Alberta.
+But under its later label, the New Democratic Party, the left has achieved more successes in Alberta, electing an MP in 1988 and one in Edmonton-Strathcona every time since 2008.
+In 2021 an additional NDP MP was elected in Edmonton Griesbach.
+The party received almost a fifth of the Alberta vote in 2021 and proportionally was due six seats.

 Rural Alberta ridings typically give the leading party, whether it is the Conservatives, or the United Farmers, Social Credit, Reform and the Alliance before them, some of the highest margins in the country; in many cases, the successful candidate receives more than two-thirds of the vote.